 Please read this checklist carefully before submitting your application online or by mail.
 The Application Checklist explains which documents you will need to complete your application as well as the Visa requirements for studying and living in the United States.
 Please follow the steps below to ensure that your application is complete.
 If you have questions, please don’t hesitate to contact us by e-mail at firstname.lastname@example.org.

-1. Application Form: Please submit a completed application form electronically via our Online Application system.
+1. Application Form: There are three different ways to submit your application.
+First, you may submit a completed application form electronically via our Online Application system.
 This option allows you to work on your application at your convenience.
-Your data will be saved on our secure server until you are ready to submit the application electronically.
-For those requesting a paper application, you may download it here.
+Second, we accept applications through the Law School Admission Council (LSAC).
+Third, you may use our paper application by downloading it here.
 Paper applications and any supporting documents should be mailed to the Office of Graduate and J.D.
 Admissions at Gables One, P.O.
 Box 248087, Coral Gables, FL 33124.

 3. Statement of Purpose: Submit a statement of purpose of approximately 500 words in English.
 Please address your academic and professional background, your professional goals, specific areas of interest, and other matters which you think are of importance.
 The statement of purpose is to be prepared by you without any outside help and is to contain a statement to that effect.
 We recommend that you summarize your professional background in a résumé or curriculum vitae submitted separately.

 4. Undergraduate and Law School Transcripts and Notarized Copy of Diplomas: Arrange for official transcripts from your undergraduate university and law school to be mailed directly to the Office of Graduate and J.D.
 Admissions at Gables One, P.O.
 Box 248087, Coral Gables, FL 33124.
 Copies of diplomas obtained are accepted but must be notarized.
 All documents not in English, Spanish or Portuguese must be translated into English.
 The LSAC Credential Assembly Service is also accepted but not required.